— Hide menu

 Going Deep: Yin Yoga and the Poetry of the Body.
 July 2011 and October 2011, Highgate YYOGA.
 This workshop is a deep, meditative exploration into the physical and energetic body that will unlock emotional and mental scar tissue as well as physical blocks.
 Pen and paper at the ready, we create space for journaling and see what comes up.

-BROGA: Yoga for Bros: April 2010-Present Charlie Pentland and I teach a workshop exclusively for men and their specific bodies: we focus on gently opening the tight spots–hips, hamstrings, and shoulders, and work on lower back health, as well as celebrating the strength-building, arm-balancing, and inverting postures that men’s bodies seem made for.
-This has been a 4 week workshop, a one day workshop, and is starting as a weekly hourlong class as of January 2011.
+BROGA: Yoga for Bros: April 2010-2011 Charlie Pentland and I taught a workshop exclusively for men and their specific bodies: we focus on gently opening the tight spots–hips, hamstrings, and shoulders, and work on lower back health, as well as celebrating the strength-building, arm-balancing, and inverting postures that men’s bodies seem made for.

 Practice